vhanded/corona-sdk/README.md

 ###Current Release: 3.2.3

-(10-07-2013) The Chartboost Corona SDK is now open sourced!
+(10-07-2013) The Chartboost Corona SDK is now mostly open sourced!
 Read about contributing [here](https://github.com/ChartBoost/corona-sdk/wiki/Contributing-to-SDK-Development) and check out known issues [here](https://github.com/ChartBoost/corona-sdk/issues).

 ---
 Adding the SDK to your games is quick and easy &mdash; you just need a few ingredients: